“He is very impressive, very good on his feet, easy to work with and very personable; he has got everything.”

 Chambers & Partners

-James specialises in environmental and planning law and civil liability, along with related areas (such as CPO, Part I Land Compensation Act 1973, energy and aviation).
-His work often involves the overlap between his practice areas, such as nuisance, Part I claims, and EIA/Habitats.
+James specialises in environmental and planning law, related areas (such as CPO, Part I Land Compensation Act 1973, energy, aviation and traffic regulation) and civil liability.
+His work often involves the overlap between his practice areas (e.g. nuisance and Part I claims).

 James’ work is both domestic and international.
-Internationally, he has specific expertise in large scale toxic torts and the differing tort regimes across Europe in particular.
+Internationally, he has specific expertise in large scale toxic torts.

-He appears regularly in the High Court and Court of Appeal and at public inquiry.
+He appears regularly at public inquiry and in the High Court and Court of Appeal.
 He is equally comfortable working alone or as part of a large team in heavier disputes.
-In addition to major planning and CPO matters, James was part of the legal teams in the Abidjan Group Litigation, the Accident Group Litigation and the criminal proceedings into the Hatfield Rail Disaster).
+In addition to major planning, CPO and Part I matters, James has substantial experience of very heavy group litigation (he was part of the counsel teams in the Abidjan Group Litigation and, more recently, the Jalla Litigation (both toxic tort dumping/spillage claims), the Accident Group Litigation (insurance) and the criminal proceedings into the Hatfield Rail Disaster).

 General Planning Court work

-James has appeared in numerous Planning Court challenges, on both sides of the argument.
-Recent cases of note include R (Bent) v Cambridgeshire County Council EWHC (challenge to a minerals planning permission on noise grounds, successfully resisted); R (Hill) v Stroud District Council EWHC (challenge to a major residential development on heritage grounds – misapplication of NPPF tilted balance – successfully quashed); R (Harvey) v Mendip District Council EWHC (challenge to grant of residential planning permission for private and affordable homes, successfully resisted – though presently on appeal); R (Palmer) v Herefordshire EWCA (important case re impacts on setting of designated heritage asset and the correct approach to officers’ reports).
+James appears regularly in the Planning Court, on both sides of the argument.
+Recent cases of note include R (Fiske) v Test Valley Borough Council (2021) (challenge to grant of planning permission on novel legal ground, permission for judicial review granted at oral hearing December 2021); Keep Bourne End Green v Buckinghamshire Council & ors and Cranwell & ors v Guildford BC & ors (s.113 challenges to Local Plan allocations of land released from Green Belt, challenges refused); R (Bent) v Cambridgeshire County Council EWHC (challenge to a minerals planning permission on noise grounds, successfully resisted); R (Hill) v Stroud District Council EWHC (challenge to a major residential development on heritage grounds – misapplication of NPPF tilted balance – successfully quashed); R (Palmer) v Herefordshire EWCA (important case re. impacts on setting of designated heritage asset and the correct approach to officers’ reports).

 Earlier cases include R (Macrae) v Herefordshire EWCA (LPAs’ statutory duty to give reasons for a grant of permission and ‘paperchase’); R (Godfrey) v Southwark EWCA (substantive legitimate expectation); R (Street) v Cardiff City Council EWCA (successful challenge to grant of permission for a large balloon to be stationed by Cardiff Bay).

-James has appeared at EiP, advised on various neighbourhood plans and appeared (successfully) for the Claimant in R (RWE Npower Renewables Ltd) v.
-Milton Keynes Council EWHC 751 (Admin), for some time the leading case on the meaning and extent of “Local Development Documents”, “Development Plan Documents/Local Plans” and “Supplementary Planning Documents” (see also R (Miller Homes) v Leeds City Council EWHC 82 (Admin)).
+James has also advised on various neighbourhood plans and appeared (successfully) for the Claimant in R (RWE Npower Renewables Ltd) v.
+Milton Keynes Council EWHC 751 (Admin), for some time the leading case on the meaning and extent of “Local Development Documents”, “Development Plan Documents/Local Plans” and “Supplementary Planning Documents” (and see also R (Miller Homes) v Leeds City Council EWHC 82 (Admin)).

+James has considerable experience of energy from waste (the Waterbeach (Levitt’s Field) Energy From Waste called-in inquiry was a particularly heavy one), wind energy and solar energy (the R (Fiske) v Test Valley BC litigation, which is now in its third iteration, concerns solar energy).
 In addition to inquiries into wind energy developments (Truthan Barton and North Dover), and R (RWE Npower Renewables Ltd) v.
-Milton Keynes Council (noted above, re separation distances), see also Tegni Cymru Cyf v Welsh Ministers EWCA (challenge to a decision to refuse planning permission for a wind farm on noise grounds, an important re scope of ETSU R-97).
+Milton Keynes Council (noted above, re separation distances), Tegni Cymru Cyf v Welsh Ministers EWCA was challenge to a decision to refuse planning permission for a wind farm on noise grounds, and is important re. the scope of ETSU R-97.

-James’ environmental works spans common law nuisance, statutory nuisance, claims under Part I of the Land Compensation Act 1973, challenges to decisions under the EIA (Agriculture) Regulations, permitting, environmental crime and waste.
+James’ environmental works spans permitting issues, greenhouse gas reporting, common law nuisance, statutory nuisance, claims under Part I of the Land Compensation Act 1973, challenges to decisions under the Wildlife and Countryside Act 1981, the Environmental Damage Regulations, the EIA (Agriculture) Regulations, general environmental crime and waste.
 This is in addition to the ‘environmental’ aspects of his planning work.

 Nuisance and Part I Land Compensation Act 1973